gitHu6-newb/FoldingAtAltitude/README.md

 ```
 sudo nano /etc/hosts
 ```
-And at the bottom of that file add in:
+And at the bottom of that file add in:<br>
-(make sure there's no space before each 127...)
+(make sure there's no space between the left edge and each 127...)
 ```
 127.0.0.1      assign1.foldingathome.org
 127.0.0.1      assign2.foldingathome.org
 127.0.0.1      assign3.foldingathome.org
 127.0.0.1      assign4.foldingathome.org
 ```
-To exit nano, Cntl x
+To exit nano, Ctrl x<br>
 hit y then ENTER to save

 continue copy pasting commands (and if you're manually typing, TAB can autocomplete filenames)